tawanorg/tawanorg/README.md

 # About

-Tew Tawan is just another self-taught frontend, fullstack, manager and ordinary engineer, currently based in Bangkok, Thailand. <br>
+Tew Tawan is just another self-taught frontend, fullstack, manager and developer, currently based in Bangkok, Thailand. <br>
 **Few little things about me** [Readmore](about.md)

 # Coding